Skip to content

 The Trading Standards Service covers Devon, Plymouth, Somerset and Torbay.
 The Service is hosted by Devon County Council but jointly commissioned by Devon, Plymouth, Somerset and Torbay councils, ensuring that the objectives of all authorities are met.
 Governance of the Service is through a Joint Service Review Panel (JSRP).

-As a joint service we cover one of the largest rural areas of any trading standards service in the country and thus have a large number of business premises that fall into the agriculture functions of the Service.
-With over 500 feed premises involved in non-primary production including Teignmouth and Plymouth Docks and over 19,000 primary producers (farms), it is key that we target limited resources appropriately.
+As a joint service we cover one of the largest rural areas of any trading standards service in the country and thus have many business premises that fall into the agriculture functions of the Service.
+With over 550 feed premises involved in non-primary production including Teignmouth and Plymouth Docks and almost 20,000 primary producers (farms), it is key that we target limited resources appropriately.
 This is done using three work streams:

-• Engagement with the Food Standards Agency (FSA) / National Trading Standards (NTS) nationally funded and co-ordinated risk-based programme of inspections as a member of Trading Standards South West regional group (TSSW).
+• Engagement with the Food Standards Agency (FSA) / National Trading Standards (NTS) funded, risk-based programme of inspections, as a member of Trading Standards South West regional group (TSSW).

-• Our own Service priorities in this area, which include a reactive feed sampling programme, utilising social media as an educational tool and having an intelligence-led approach to inspections.
+• Our own Service priorities in this area, which include a reactive feed sampling programme, utilising social media as an educational tool, having an intelligence-led approach to inspections and providing business advice and support to ensure compliance across the sector.

 We have appointed a Lead Officer for Feed who oversees the implementation and co-ordination of official controls for the Service.
 The Lead Officer reports to the Feed Champion Team Manager and wider leadership group who have strategic oversight of this area of work.

-The day-to-day work is carried out by appropriately qualified and/or trained and experienced Trading Standards Officers who undertake these duties for the Service from within five geographical locations.
+The day-to-day work is carried out by appropriately qualified and/or trained and experienced Trading Standards Officers based at six different geographical locations.

 Service Structure for Official Feed: